erikaananda/W205_Exercise_2/README.md

        count INT     NOT NULL);

 tcount-# \dt

              List of relations
  Schema |      Name      | Type  |  Owner
 --------+----------------+-------+----------

  public | tweetwordcount | table | postgres
 (1 row)

 \q

 From the extweetwordcount directory, type ‘sparse run’ and hit enter.

-Use Ctrl-C to break when ready Use finalResults.py and histogram.py to review the results.
+Use Ctrl-C to break when ready.

+Use finalResults.py and histogram.py to review the results.